GustavJaner/cheat-sheets/docs/git.md

 ```

 ### Merge dev branch to origin master
 Always create a **Pull Request(PR)** on the web interface of your Git provider to merge new commits to master.
-Request other collaborators review the PR before merging.\
+Request other collaborators to review the PR before merging.\
 _Otherwise, also possible to use the Git CLI:_
 ```
 # * currently on branch dev *